 On 10 July 2014, the Company entered into an Amended Water Purchase Agreement with Oman Power and Water Procurement Company ('OPWP') to build an extension to the plant which increased the plant capacity from 17.66 MIGD to a total aggregated capacity of 29 MIGD.
-The Sur IWP is a gloabal leader in cutting edge reverse osmosis technology and world class environmental standards.
-It recycles over 97% of its mechanical energy and saves up to 40% more energy than a conventional Reverse Osmosis (RO) plant and is dedicated to preserving the unique geological and marine environment of Oman.
-Each day, it now delivers more than 83,500 m3/day to over 375,000 residents in the Sharqiyah Regtion.
-I The Sur IWP contains the worlds' largest beachwell catchment water area.
-Since its inception in 2007, it has operated without interruption and has delivered 200 million m3 of potable water.
+The Sur IWP is a global leader in cutting edge reverse osmosis technology and world class environmental standards.
+The plant is equipped with state-of-art technology to recover over 97% of its mechanical energy and saves up to 40% energy than a conventional Reverse Osmosis (RO) plant and is dedicated to combating climate change in its environmental performance.
+In 2022, the plant delivered 39,760,573 m pf potable water to over 375,000 residents in the Sharqiyah Region.
+The Sur IWP contains the worlds' largest beachwell catchment water area.
+Since its inception in 2007, it has operated without interruption and has delivered 200 million m of potable water.